CQCL/phir/phir_spec_qasm.md

 PECOS ensures all qubit IDs in `"args"` are unique, meaning gates don't overlap on the same qubits.

-For gates with one or multiple angles, angles are denoted as floats and a unit in the `"angles"` list:
+For gates with one or multiple angles, angles are denoted as a list of floats and a unit in the `"angles"` field:

 ```json5
 {